Terry (dog)

 Terry (November 17, 1933 – September 1, 1945) was a female Cairn Terrier performer who appeared in many different movies, most famously as Toto in the film The Wizard of Oz (1939).
-It was her only credited role, though she was credited not as Terry but as Toto.
+It was her only credited role, though she was credited not as Terry but as Toto, and because of the role's popularity her name was officially changed to Toto in 1942.
 She was owned and trained by Carl Spitz and Gabrielle Quinn.

 Life and career

-Terry, born in the midst of the Great Depression, was trained and owned by Carl Spitz.
-She was the mother of Rommy, another movie Cairn terrier, who appeared in other films including Reap the Wild Wind (1942) and Air Force (1943).
+Terry was born in the midst of the Great Depression.
+She was trained and owned by Carl Spitz.
+She was the mother of Rommy, another movie Cairn Terrier, who appeared in other films including Reap the Wild Wind (1942) and Air Force (1943).
 Her first film appearance was in Ready for Love (1934) which was released on November 30, 1934, roughly one month before her first major film appearance, with Shirley Temple, in Bright Eyes (1934) as Rags.